 This is a practice-based course, which includes conceptual and practical exercises relating to public art, as well as investigating and exploring new possibilities of art in the public arena.
 It will provide students with new concepts and approaches to explore art as a public situation.
 Students will establish public art in their geographical, political and social context, allowing them to integrate art and life within their personal living space and community.
 Students will further understand the concept of 2D and 3D art work, site-specific work, performances in contextuality and art in daily life, making this course also a valuable experience for students interested in Sculpture, Spatial Design, Installation Art and Performance Art.

-V.A.
-3260 Visual Arts and Modernity (3,3,0) (E) Prerequisite: V.A.
-1220 Introduction to Western Art and V.A.
-1210 Introduction to Chinese Art or V.A.
-2780 Writing in Art and Culture
+V.A.3250Writing in Art and Culture(3,3,0)Prerequisite:V.A.1220Introduction to Western Art and V.A.1210Introduction to Chinese Art